rummik/nixos-config/readme.md

 of the `default.nix` files -- primarily when dealing with imports, and platform specifics

-It also includes some very unconventional Nix syntax adjustments to hack in syntax highlighting within strings
+It also includes some slightly unconventional Nix syntax adjustments to hack in fenced syntax highlighting within strings

 ### Installing
 ```